openthread/openthread/src/cli/README.md

 ### nat64 counters

-Get the packet counters and error counters of NAT64 translator.
+Get the NAT64 translator packet and error counters.

 This command is only available when device enables NAT64 translator.